RBA Rate Rises in 2026: What to Expect and How to Prepare

 Blog post header image

-Quick recap: What is the RBA cash rate?
+Quick recap: What's the RBA cash rate?

-The RBA sets the "cash rate" - basically the interest rate banks charge each other for overnight loans.
+The RBA sets the "cash rate" - the interest rate banks charge each other for overnight loans.
 When the RBA raises or lowers the cash rate, banks almost always pass that on to mortgage holders within a few days.

 Translation: When the RBA moves, your mortgage repayments move too.